root-project/root/README/ReleaseNotes/v626/index.md

 - `TTreeReader::GetEntryStatus` now always reports `kEntryBeyondEnd` after an event loop correctly completes.
 In previous versions, it could sometime return `kEntryNotFound` even for well-behaved event loops.
 - Add `TEntryList::AddSubList` to specifically add a sub-list to the main list of entries.
 Consequently, add also a new option `"sync"` in `TChain::SetEntryList` to connect the sub-trees of the chain to the sub-lists of the entry list in lockstep (PR [#8660](https://github.com/root-project/root/pull/8660)).
 - Add `TEntryList::EnterRange` to add all entries in a certain range `[start, end)` to the entry list (PR [#8740](https://github.com/root-project/root/pull/8740)).

+## RNTuple

+- ROOT's experimental successor of TTree has been upgraded to the version 1 of the binary format specification.
+Compared to the v0 format, the header is ~40% smaller and the footer ~100% smaller (after zstd compression).
+As of version 1, RNTuple is supposed to stay backwards compatible.
+More details in PR [#8897](https://github.com/root-project/root/pull/8897).
+RNTuple is still experimental and is scheduled to become production grade in 2024.
+Thus, we appreciate feedback and suggestions for improvement.

 ## RDataFrame